-The carrying values of the redeemable preferred stocks are being increased by periodic accretions (recorded to retained earnings and included in determining income or loss per share) using the interest method so that the carrying amount will equal the redemption value as of August 2, 2019, the earliest possible redemption date by the holder, under the existing agreement at March 31, 2018.
-However, as the result of certain changes to the terms of our Series E Redeemable Preferred as discussed above under "Overview-Recent Developments" and Note 13, we are currently evaluating the impact on our financial statements as the result of these changes, including the impact on the carrying values of the redeemable preferred stocks and periodic accretions.
+The carrying values of the redeemable preferred stocks are being increased by periodic accretions (recorded to retained earnings and included in determining income or loss per share) using the interest method so that the carrying amount will equal the redemption value as of October 25, 2023.

-It is also reasonably possible that the estimates and assumptions utilized as of March 31, 2018 could change in the near term.
+It is also reasonably possible that the estimates and assumptions utilized as of June 30, 2018 could change in the near term.